sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/02-the-work-week.md

 ## Premium Fridays

 In the spirit of [Yvon Chouinard's "Let My People Go Surfing"](https://www.patagonia.com/product/let-my-people-go-surfing-revised-paperback-book/BK067.html), we take the last Friday of every month off, for a paid day off - or as we like to say, we take an extra 12 long weekends every year.
-The extra time off makes for a happy and refreshed team, and we find it's more than work the investment.
+The extra time off makes for a happy and refreshed team, and we find it's more than worth the investment.

 [You can read a bit more about Premium Friday here.](https://medium.com/sanctuary-computer-inc/12-extra-long-weekends-for-sanctuary-de46ed4c3f85)